Ebensee am Traunsee: Tourism

 Ebensee is surrounded by three picturesque lakes, the Traunsee, the Offensee and the Langbathsee.
 The Traunsee is large enough to be used for boating, while the other two lakes are smaller, surrounded by mountains, and used only for bathing; both are protected natural areas.
 On the shore of the Langbathsee is a 19th-century hunting lodge erected at the behest of Emperor Franz Joseph I of Austria.

 Since 1927 an aerial tramway built by the Bleichert engineering company runs up to the summit of the Feuerkogel mountain.
 Other tourist attractions include the Gasselhöhle show cave and a small skiing area with about ten lifts.

 Parts of the 1968 Where Eagles Dare film were shot in the Ebensee area.

+Climate

+Feuerkogel is a nearby mountain peak with a weather station on it.